epixode/c-to-json/README.md

 input and produces its abstract syntax tree (AST) as JSON on its standard output.

-The only requirements are docker and bash.
-Run the following command to build an image used as the build environment:
+The only build requirements are docker and bash.
+Run the following command to build the build environment docker image:

     docker build --tag build_c-to-json buildenv